Tailor Brands logo

 These business structures (including S corporations) avoid double taxation because they use the pass-through tax structure, which means all profits and losses pass to the owners, members, or shareholders, who report them on their tax returns.

-Learn more here about starting an LLC in Utah
+Learn more here about how to start an LLC in Utah

 Step#5.
 Register your business with the Utah Secretary of State